fsaia/GenusAtMost2/README.md

 # GenusAtMost2
-This is a repository for Magma code related to the paper "Shimura curve Atkin--Lehner quotients of genus at most two" by Oana Padurariu and Frederick Saia.
+This is a repository for Magma code related to the paper "Shimura curve Atkin--Lehner quotients of genus at most two" by Oana Padurariu and Frederick Saia ([arXiv:2509.25368](https://arxiv.org/abs/2509.25368)).

 ## Main Files